Skip to main content

 The resulting range is a bell curve of the average, which is a very different metric from the optimal.
 Your personal biology does not care about the population average; it cares about the specific hormonal and metabolic environment it needs to operate with vitality.

 A comprehensive wellness panel re-frames this entire perspective.
-It moves beyond the detection of overt pathology and into the realm of and proactive optimization.
+It moves beyond the detection of overt pathology and into the realm of systems biology and proactive optimization.
 It analyzes a wide array of biomarkers, viewing them as an interconnected web.

 It assesses not just the total level of a hormone, but also its free, bioavailable fraction, the proteins that transport it, and the downstream markers that indicate how it is being used by your body.
 This approach provides a high-resolution map of your unique physiology.